michaelcukier/Poker-Hand-Tracker/readme.md

     [table] show all hands from tournament x
     [table] show equity of my hand vs others when allin before river

-* create note-taking db and api
-* rewrite this doc
 _______